ucsd-cse-teaching-tools/cse599-helper/README.md

 1) Mentor TA recruitment [Before quarter]
 2) Assigning students to mentors [Week 1]
-3) Deciding a time for and setting up the Practicum meetings for every group [Week 1]
+3) Deciding a time for and setting up the Practicum meetings for every group [Week 1] (in-person: most Practicum meetings are either Wednesday 2-2:40 or Wednesday 2:40-3:20: hybrid or remote: some Practicum meetings can be scheduled at other times to accommodate CSE599 student needs)
 4) Timely reminders about upcoming deadlines and synchronous meetings [ongoing]
 5) Managing attendance for all synchronous components* [ongoing]
 6) Grading make-up work for missed attendance [ongoing]